BandmanJD/ecommerce-qa-portfolio/TestExecution/TestExecution.md

 ## Conclusion

-The Sauce Demo application passed all executed test cases.
+The Sauce Demo application passed the majority of executed test cases.
 Core functionality is stable and behaves as expected under tested conditions.

+One low-severity UI defect was identified in the Inventory module affecting mobile layout consistency.
+This does not impact functionality but may affect user experience on smaller viewports.